 Step 2.)
 The Host University Application, due (TO BE COMPLETED AFTER YOU ARE NOMINATED BY AN ADVISOR IN STEP 1):

-- If you are nominated by the Study Abroad Office based on your application in Step 1, you will then submit a host-university application to the National University of Ireland-Galway.
+- If you are nominated by Illinois Abroad and Global Exchange based on your application in Step 1, you will then submit a host-university application to the National University of Ireland-Galway.
 Your study abroad advisor will provide you with additional information, and supplemental application instructions will follow.

 Walk-In Advising Hours